jobiols/cl-iomaq/price_security/README.rst

 Price Security for IOMAQ
 ========================

-Creates a new permission to restrict the users that can modify the prices of the products.
+Creates a new permission to restrict the users that can modify product prices

 Asociate to each user a list of pricelist and the correspoding discounts they can apply to sale orders and invoices.